Famous Houlihan’s Baked Potato Soup – Easy Copycat Recipe

 1. Bake the potatoes at 400 degrees for 1 hour or until a fork pierces to the center easily.

-2. Remove potatoes from oven and allow to cool completely.
+2. Remove potatoes from the oven and allow to cool completely.

-3. Peel off the potato skins and cut potatoes into cubes.
+3. Peel off the potato skins and cut the potatoes into cubes.

 4. Melt butter in a large saucepan.

-5. Add onions and sauté over low heat for 10 minutes or until onions become translucent.
+5. Add the onions and sauté over low heat for 10 minutes, or until they become translucent.

 6. Add flour and cook for 4 to 5 minutes, stirring constantly.

 7. In a bowl, combine chicken base, water, potato flakes, and seasonings.
-Stir or whisk to get rid of lumps.
+Stir or whisk to break up any lumps.

-8. Gradually add potato flake mixture to the onions, constantly stirring while adding to prevent lumps.
+8. Gradually add the potato flake mixture to the onions, stirring constantly as you add it to prevent lumps.

 9. Increase the heat to medium and cook until the soup begins to simmer gently.